Evaluating Distributed Execution of Workloads: Experiments

-The strategy of Experiment 2 is an attempt to reduce the $T_w$ observed in Experiment 1 by limiting the number of pilots used to execute the BoT.
-This is done by: (i) reducing the number of concurrent pilots queued on each resource from 20 to 16 for a maximum of 256 concurrent task execution; (ii) Queuing less than 16 pilots for a resource when less than 256 concurrent cores are required to execute the BoT; and (iii) increasing the maximum duration of the pilots so as to allow pilot reuse when supported by the Swift task scheduler.
+The strategy of Experiment 2 is an attempt to reduce the \(T_w\) observed in Experiment 1 by limiting the number of pilots used to execute the BoT.
+This is done by: (i) reducing the number of concurrent pilots queued on each resource from 20 to 16 for a maximum of 256 concurrent task execution; (ii) Queuing less than 16 pilots for a resource when less than 256 concurrent cores are required to execute the BoT\@; and (iii) increasing the maximum duration of the pilots so as to allow pilot reuse when supported by the Swift task scheduler.

-The second row of Table~\ref{table:es_efficiency} shows that the average $P_{ES}$ of Experiment 2 improves for larger BoTs but worsens for smaller BoTs relative to Experiment 1.
-It is difficult to discern this from the $TTC$ averages and the error bars in Fig.~\ref{fig:exp_swift_2} and~\ref{fig:exp_swift_1}, as the two strategies are essentially equivalent.
-However, with more repeats of the experiment, a reduction in errors may indeed indicate that the execution strategy of Experiment 2 performs better.
+The second row of Table~\ref{table:es_efficiency} shows that the average \(P_{ES}\) of Experiment 2 improves for larger BoTs but worsens for smaller BoTs, relative to Experiment 1.
+It is difficult to discern this from the \(TTC\) averages and the error bars in Fig.~\ref{fig:exp_swift_2} and~\ref{fig:exp_swift_1}, as the two strategies are essentially equivalent.
+However, with more repetitions, a reduction in errors may indeed indicate that the execution strategy of Experiment 2 performs better.

-Analogous to Experiment 1 Tw is a significant component of TTC of Experiment 2 (Fig. 4), which is a consequence of both experiments being dependent on the pilot with the longest queue time to become active.
-Unlike Experiment 1 however, there are relevant systematic errors in Tw for Experiment 2.
+Analogous to Experiment 1, \(T_w\) is a significant component of \(TTC\) of Experiment 2 (Fig.~\ref{fig:exp_swift_2}), which is a consequence of both experiments being dependent on the pilot with the longest queue time to become active.
+Unlike Experiment 1 however, there are relevant systematic errors in \(T_w\) for Experiment 2.

-Further analysis showed that the configuration parameters used to determine the execution strategies in Swift do not control how the tasks are distributed across resources.
-The Swift task scheduler (Fig.~\ref{subfig:swift-arch}) operates this distribution, always binding at least a few tasks to each resource.
-Experiments 1 and 2 show that this behavior affects $TTC$ on resources with a variable queue time.

-This behavior can be changed by implementing a different task scheduler, based on matching task requirements to pilot capabilities.
-As long as the task requirements are satisfied, tasks can be late bound to any available pilot, independent of the resource on which the pilot is active.
-This approach has already been implemented in AIMES.
+Configuration parameters used to determine the execution strategies in Swift do not fully control how the tasks are distributed across resources, since the Swift task scheduler (Fig.~\ref{subfig:swift-arch}) operates this distribution, always binding at least a few tasks to each resource.
+Experiments 1 and 2 show that this behavior affects \(TTC\) on resources with a variable queue time.
+This behavior could be changed by implementing a different task scheduler, based on matching task requirements to pilot capabilities, as has been implemented in AIMES\@.
 We designed Experiment 3 and 4 to characterize and measure execution strategies that use late binding of tasks to pilots instead of to resources.

 Experiment 3 (Table~\ref{table:exp_swift}, third row) uses an execution strategy with one pilot for each resource.
 The size of each pilot is the total number of tasks that need to be executed divided by the total number of pilots that have been scheduled.
 The duration of a pilot is the time required to execute the complete BoT on the number of cores of that pilot.
 This strategy minimizes the number of pilots and cores required for each resource, maintaining maximal concurrency only in the best-case scenario in which all the pilots become active at the same time.
 In the worse-case scenario, the BoT is executed on a single Pilot with as much concurrency as allowed by the number of cores of that pilot.